caramelomartins/awesome-linters/README.md

 > A community-driven list of awesome linters.

-Code linters are programs that performs static analysis on your code.
+Code linters are programs that perform static analysis on your code.
 They check your code for common mistakes and bad coding style/practices thus helping you catch errors before compilation/interpretation and forcing you and your team to keep a consistent code style within a project.